ForNeVeR/eBomber/README.md

 At start it spawns json_socket_listener (and any other types of listeners, if any other of them will exist).
 At need it spawns game processes.

+### game module

+game process spawns timer process at start, and may spawn bomb processes when the game is running.

+### map module

+Now this module only contains few helper functions for dealing with bomberbot maps.

+### message module

+This module designed for managing internal message data format.
+All other modules must use only functions exported from this module for dealing with messages.

 ### json_socket_listener module

 json_socket_listener is process for listening sockets and spawning